Belkowski656/spotify-copy/README.md

 - Liking songs,
 - Playing songs,
 - Change the volume of the song played,
-- User can change password, email, profile picture and other personal informations,
+- User can change password, email and other personal informations,
 - search for songs by keyword,
 - and more